1Q84

 1Q84 (いちきゅうはちよん, Ichi-Kyū-Hachi-Yon) is a novel written by Japanese writer Haruki Murakami, first published in three volumes in Japan in 2009–2010.
 It covers a fictionalized year of 1984 in parallel with a "real" one.
 The novel is a story of how a woman named Aomame begins to notice strange changes occurring in the world.
 She is quickly caught up in a plot involving Sakigake, a religious cult, and her childhood love, Tengo, and embarks on a journey to discover what is "real".

 The novel's first printing sold out on the day it was released and sales reached a million within a month.
 The English-language edition of all three volumes, with the first two volumes translated by Jay Rubin and the third by Philip Gabriel, was released in North America and the United Kingdom on October 25, 2011.
 An excerpt from the novel appeared in the September 5, 2011 issue of The New Yorker magazine as "Town of Cats".
 The first chapter of 1Q84 had also been read as an excerpt in the Selected Shorts series at Symphony Space in New York.

-While well received in Japan, 1Q84 was met with mixed reviews from international critics, who condemned the novel's excessive repetition, clichéd writing, clumsy styling and unyielding plot.
-Literary Review nominated one excerpt from the book for its annual Bad Sex in Fiction Award.